goldin2008/Note/interview_llm.md

 - `Pre-retrieval`: Auto-Retrieval (Metadata filtering), `Sentence window retrieval` One technique we will implement in this article is sentence window retrieval, which embeds single sentences for retrieval and replaces them with a larger text window at inference time.
 `Pre-retrieval optimizations` focus on `data indexing optimizations` as well as `query optimizations`.
 Data indexing optimization techniques aim to store the data in a way that helps you improve retrieval efficiency, such as [1]:
-  - Sliding window uses an overlap between chunks and is one of the simplest techniques.
+  - `Sliding window` uses an overlap between chunks and is one of the simplest techniques.
-  - Enhancing data granularity applies data cleaning techniques, such as removing irrelevant information, confirming factual accuracy, updating outdated information, etc.
+  - `Enhancing data granularity` applies data cleaning techniques, such as `removing irrelevant information`, `confirming factual accuracy`, `updating outdated information`, etc.
-  - Adding metadata, such as dates, purposes, or chapters, for filtering purposes.
+  - `Adding metadata`, such as dates, purposes, or chapters, for filtering purposes.
+  - `Sub-Queries`: There are different query strategies such as tree queries or sequential querying of chunks that can be used for different scenarios.
+LlamaIndex offers a sub question query engine that allows a query to be broken down into several questions that use different relevant data sources.
+  - `Hypothetical Document Embeddings`: HyDE generates a hypothetical answer to a query, embeds it, and uses it to retrieve documents similar to the hypothetical answer as opposed to using the query directly.
   - Optimizing index structures involves different strategies to index data, such as adjusting the chunk sizes or using multi-indexing strategies.
 One technique we will implement in this article is sentence window retrieval, which embeds single sentences for retrieval and replaces them with a larger text window at inference time.
 Additionally, `pre-retrieval techniques aren’t limited to data indexing and can cover techniques at inference time`, such as `query routing`, `query rewriting`, and `query expansion`.

 - `Retrieval`: Hybrid Search (Semantic and Lexical Search)
   - `Fine-tuning embedding models` customizes embedding models to domain-specific contexts, especially for domains with evolving or rare terms.
 For example, `BAAI/bge-small-en` is a high-performance embedding model that can be fine-tuned.
   - `Dynamic Embedding` adapts to the context in which words are used, unlike static embedding, which uses a single vector for each word.
 For example, `OpenAI’s embeddings-ada-02` is a sophisticated dynamic embedding model that captures contextual understanding.
+  - `Hybrid Search Exploration`: This approach leverages a combination of search techniques like keyword-based search and semantic search to retrieve relevant and context-rich information; this is useful when dealing with different query types and information needs.
+  - `Recursive Retrieval and Query Engine`: Involves a recursive retrieval process that might start with small semantic chunks and subsequently retrieve larger chunks that enrich the context; this is useful to balance efficiency and context-rich information.
+  - `StepBack-prompt`: A prompting technique that enables LLMs to perform abstraction that produces concepts and principles that guide reasoning; this leads to better-grounded responses when adopted to a RAG framework because the LLM moves away from specific instances and is allowed to reason more broadly if needed.
+  - `Iterative retrieval` enables the model to perform multiple retrieval cycles to enhance the depth and relevance of information.
+Notable approaches that leverage this method include RETRO and GAR-meets-RAG.
+  - `Recursive retrieval` recursively iterates on the output of one retrieval step as the input to another retrieval step; this enables delving deeper into relevant information for complex and multi-step queries (e.g., academic research and legal case analysis).
+Notable approaches that leverage this method include IRCoT and Tree of Clarifications.
+  - `Adaptive retrieval` tailors the retrieval process to specific demands by determining optimal moments and content for retrieval.
+Notable approaches that leverage this method include FLARE and Self-RAG.

 - `Post-retrieval` techniques: Reranking, Few-Shot prompt engineering Additional processing of the retrieved context can help address issues such as exceeding the context window limit or introducing noise, thus hindering the focus on crucial information.
 Post-retrieval optimization techniques summarized in the RAG survey [1] are: